Extreme value theory for singular subspace estimation in the matrix denoising model: Numerical examples

 \subsection{Robustness to misspecification of noise distribution}

 This section empirically investigates the extent to which the convergence in distribution in \cref{body-theorem:Gumbel-convergence-plugin} approximately holds for non-Gaussian noise distributions.
 To this end, the entries of $\m{E}$ are taken to be i.i.d. from the standardized Student $t_{\nu}$ distribution, $E_{i,j} \overset{\dd}{=} \sigma \tau_{\nu} \sqrt{(\nu-2)/\nu}$, where $\tau_{\nu} \sim t_{\nu}$.
-We specifically consider $\nu = 4, 5, 10$, noting that the $t_{\nu}$ distribution exhibits heavier tails as the degrees of freedom $\nu$ decrease.
+We consider degrees of freedom $\nu = 4, 5, 10$, noting that the $t_{\nu}$ distribution exhibits heavier tails as $\nu$ decreases.
 In particular, when $\nu = 10$ the distribution has mean zero and variance one but slightly heavier tails than $\NN(0,1)$, whereas when $\nu = 4$ the distribution has mean zero and variance one but no finite fourth moment.
 Here, $\nu = 5$ is the smallest choice of $\nu$ that results in the distribution having finite excess kurtosis.

-For \cref{body-fig:robustness-nongaussian}, we set $\sigma=1$, $r=5$, $n=2500$, and $m=3000$.
+We set $\sigma=1$, $r=5$, $n=2500$, and $m=3000$.
 The matrices $\m{U}$ and $\m{V}$ are generated as in \cref{body-section:simulation-setup-convergence} by orthonormalizing the columns of Gaussian random matrices.
-The matrix $\m{S}$ has linearly spaced diagonal entries between $s_{r}=n$ and $s_{1}=3n$.
-For each noise distribution, $1800$ i.i.d. copies of $\tplug$ are simulated.
-The figure shows that the empirical distribution of $\tplug$ aligns reasonably well with the Gumbel distribution under $t_{10}$ distributed noise, and to a slightly lesser extent under $t_{5}$ distributed noise.
+The matrix $\m{S}$ has equally spaced diagonal entries between $s_{r}=n$ and $s_{1}=3n$.
+For each noise distribution, $\nmc = 1800$ i.i.d. copies of $\tplug$ are obtained. \cref{body-fig:robustness-nongaussian} shows that the empirical distribution of $\tplug$ aligns reasonably well with the Gumbel distribution under $t_{10}$ distributed noise, and to a slightly lesser extent under $t_{5}$ distributed noise.
 In contrast, the distribution of $\tplug$ is no longer well-approximated by the Gumbel distribution under $t_{4}$ noise.
 These examples suggest that the conclusions of \cref{body-theorem:Gumbel-convergence,body-theorem:Gumbel-convergence-plugin} may be moderately robust to certain moment-matched non-Gaussian heavy-tailed departures from \cref{body-assumption:noise}.

-\supprefcap{supp-section:additional-experiments-non-Gaussian} provides further numerical experiments regarding the relaxation of the noise distribution assumption, highlighting in particular the large-sample behavior of the test statistic under non-Gaussian block-structured models, where the noise matrix has independent centered Bernoulli or Poisson entries.
+\supprefcap{supp-section:additional-experiments-non-Gaussian} provides further numerical experiments regarding the relaxation of the noise distribution assumption, highlighting in particular the large-sample behavior of the test statistic under non-Gaussian block-structured models, where the noise matrix has centered Bernoulli or Poisson entries.